 Begins February 28, 2023

 Ryan J. Haddad’s newest autobiographical play is a series of unforgiving vignettes about the strangers he encounters while navigating a city (and a world) not built for his walker and cerebral palsy.
 Directed by Jordan Fein, DARK DISABLED STORIES probes implicit ableism and the assumptions we make about people we'll never really know.

 Directed by Candis C. Jones

-Playwright Erika Dickerson-Despenza returns to The Public with a stunning live production of SHADOW/LAND.
-Magalee is faced with a question of legacy when her daughter, Ruth, coaxes her to sell their Black, family-owned business amid the ongoing devastation of Hurricane Katrina.
+Playwright Erika Dickerson-Despenza returns to The Public with a stunning live production of shadow/land.
+As Hurricane Katrina begins her ruin, tensions between duty & desire surface, a levee is brought to its knees & Ruth must wrestle with all that she's ready to let go. shadow/land is a lyrical meditation on legacy, erotic fugitivity, and self-determination.
 Candis C. Jones directs this examination of the ongoing effects of disaster, evacuation, displacement, and urban renewal rippling in and beyond New Orleans.

 The Joe’s Pub 2022-2023 Vanguard Residency will be dedicated to the memory of beloved vocal coach Barbara Maier Gustern.
 The artists performing in this residency will all be Gustern’s students and collaborators, beginning with Murray Hill in September and Machine Dazzle in October.

 The Joe’s Pub Working Group 2022-2023 cohort will launch with Sita Chay, LaTasha N. Nevada Diggs, Olivia Harris, J. Hoard, Lama El Homaïssi, and Roshni Samlal.